KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ## Problem Structuring Methods

 ### Reverse Engineering for Success
-We would then seek to answer the following questions:
+We would seek to answer the following questions:

 * What does a successful Pretty Prairie United Methodist Church look like?
 * Whom should the church reach?